mrezabayat/iamsorush/content/posts/auto-cpp/index.md

 auto b = true; // bool
 ```

-From C++14, we can have string-literals, so compiler deduce `std::string`:
+From C++14, we can have string-literals, so the compiler deduces `std::string`:

 ```cpp
 using namespace std; // This is necessary